About This Project

 - Tigard Historical Association

 Future Plans & Recommendations

-The Oral History Plan for Washington County, Oregon is the complete report written by the project's archivist in 2014.
+The Oral History Plan for Washington County, Oregon was a report and processing plan written by the project's archivist in 2014.
 It provides a comprehensive analysis of the contents of the county's oral history collections as of that date, as well as recommendations for future digitization, preservation and collection development.
 It addresses the objectives of the LSTA-funded planning grant, which include:

 - A list, created with input from community members, that identifies the most urgently needed areas for new collections of oral histories, with particular attention to underserved communities.

 - A plan for sustainable collection development, preservation, and access for oral history recordings within Washington County.
 This includes the feasibility of preserving oral histories in their current formats (such as audio cassette) as well as developing a plan and budget for converting them to digital format with an emphasis on achievable, practical solutions.
 (Note: Many of these recommendations from 2014 began to be implemented in 2016.)

 - A plan for a proof-of-concept digital exhibit of at least three local oral histories.
 (Note: The proof-of-concept digital exhibit has since become this site!)